Ricky Hunley

 Ricky Cardell Hunley (born November 11, 1961) is an American football coach and former professional player who was a linebacker in the National Football League (NFL) for seven seasons during the 1980s and early 1990s.
 Hunley played college football for the University of Arizona, and was twice recognized as a consensus All-American.
-He was selected in the first round of the 1984 NFL Draft, and played professionally for the Denver Broncos, Arizona Cardinals and Los Angeles Raiders of the NFL.
+He was selected in the first round of the 1984 NFL draft, and played professionally for the Denver Broncos, Arizona Cardinals and Los Angeles Raiders of the NFL.
 He is currently the defensive line coach at the University of Arizona in Tucson, his alma mater.

-Early years
+Early life

 Hunley was born in Petersburg, Virginia, and graduated from Petersburg High School.

 College playing career

 Hunley attended the University of Arizona, where he played for the Arizona Wildcats football team from 1980 to 1983.
 As a junior in 1982 and again as a senior in 1983, he was recognized as a consensus first-team All-American—and became the first Arizona Wildcat football player to receive consensus All-American honors.

 In 1998, he was inducted into the College Football Hall of Fame–the first player from the University of Arizona to be enshrined.